How I Learned German in 6 Months

 Here's an opportunity for you to practice German with me, Nicole, every week.

-It's an online community for German learners and it's called die gute Stube.
+It's good practice in reading, writing, speaking and listening, it's for German learners and it's called die gute Stube.